Risk-Averse Traversal of Graphs with Stochastic and Correlated Edge Costs for Safe Global Planetary Mobility: Experiments

 The graph contains nine stochastic edges in the general area between the start and goal vertices.
 A fully deterministic (but very long) path to the goal vertex is also available.
 In this problem instance, the feature descriptor ${\boldsymbol{\phi}(e) \; \forall e \in E_s}$ is two-dimensional: it associates every stochastic edge with a CFA value and a terrain slope magnitude indicator.
-These feature vectors are calculated as follows.
-Slope and CFA profiles along every stochastic edge $e$ are generated by sampling, in 3 metres intervals, the Midway slope and CFA maps of a preliminary Mars 2020 global traversability analysis~\citep{ono_mars_2018}.
-Then, one of those extracted slope-CFA pairs is retained as the representative feature vector $\boldsymbol{\phi}(e)$.
+These features are calculated as follows.
+Slope and CFA profiles along every stochastic edge $e$ are generated by sampling, at 3 metres intervals, the Midway slope and CFA maps of a preliminary Mars 2020 global traversability analysis~\citep{ono_mars_2018}.
+Then, one of the extracted slope-CFA pairs is retained as the representative feature set $\boldsymbol{\phi}(e)$.
 This approach provides more representative edge descriptors than computing a summary statistic of each feature profile independently.
-In this experiment, the retained slope-CFA pair is the closest to the median of the sum of both features\footnote{ Our selection criterion combines both features to jointly account for them.
-We use a sum since slope and CFA values have a similar magnitude and non-negative range, and choose the median for its resilience against outliers in profile data.}.
-Each stochastic edge feature is plotted in~\Cref{fig:mdw-belief}.
+In this experiment, we retain the slope-CFA pair that is the closest to the median of the sum of both features.\footnote{ Our selection criterion combines both features to jointly account for them.
+We use a sum since slope and CFA values have a similar magnitude and non-negative range, and choose the median for its resilience against outliers in profile data.} Each stochastic edge feature is plotted in~\Cref{fig:mdw-belief}.

 Once again, the cost to minimize is the total traverse time to the goal vertex.
 The effective traverse speed along deterministic edges and stochastic edges with a low-cost status (L) is assumed to be 150 metres per sol.
-Unlike the previous demonstration, now stochastic edges with a high-cost status (H) have an infinite cost as in the standard Canadian Traveler Problem; in this experiment, a high-cost status observation intends to represent treacherous terrain that should be entirely avoided for rover safety.
+Unlike the previous demonstration, now stochastic edges with a high-cost status (H) have an infinite cost.
+In this experiment, a high-cost status observation represents treacherous terrain that should be entirely avoided for rover safety.